billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 … included where Miamisburg would soon afterward be built, and especially the land immediately south.

+This blog is to share interesting links I've found in researching my hometown.
+This post in particular looks at the first north-south road through Miamisburg using as lens the original survey done before the town was platted.

 <figure>
   <img src="{{ site.baseurl }}/images/mceo-mc2mrs.png" alt="mc2mrs"/>
-  <figcaption>Here, the Montgomery County Engineer's Office (MCEO) presents a map of Montgomery County
+  <figcaption>Here, the Montgomery County Engineer's Office (MCEO) combines current features of Montgomery County
-labeled with places, roads, and <i>governmental townships</i> as they are <i>now</i>, and overlays <i>survey townships</i> as they were <i>surveyed then</i> and shown in separate colors.
+with an overlay showing divisions of two original surveys from the very early 1800s.
 Link 5 below takes you directly to the actual, active page.
   </figcaption>
 </figure>

+labeled with places, roads, and <i>governmental townships</i> as they are <i>now</i>, and overlays <i>survey townships</i> as they were <i>surveyed then</i> and shown in separate colors.

 # PLSS Townships
 The survey term _township_ here differs from its use as the more usual governmental division.
-In terms of the Public Land Survey System (PLSS) being developed in the early 1800s, a _township_ is typically a square area of land 6 miles on each side, containing 36 square _sections_ 1 mile on each side.  _Fractional sections_ accommodate irregular boundaries like rivers.

-So, despite the nearby label "MIAMI TWP", survey _township_ 02 05 MRS does not coincide with the governmental unit Miami Township.

-As we'll see below, the odd lack of uniformity in the labeling of townships on the two sides of the Miami River stems from two separate surveys made with differing methodologies.
-This blog is to share interesting links I've found in researching my hometown.
-This post in particular is to prevent for you the confusion I worked through myself in rationalizing those survey differences — completely unexpected for me.
+is to prevent for you the confusion I worked through myself in rationalizing those survey differences — completely unexpected for me.
 As I've found out, you can get into trouble by not knowing enough about surveys.
 But you can get a lot out of them by understanding just enough.

-Another fine yin-yang I've gotten myself into, Ollie!
+(Another fine yin-yang I've gotten myself into, Ollie!)

+The odd lack of uniformity in the labeling of townships on the two sides of the Miami River stems from two separate surveys made with differing methodologies.

+In the Public Land Survey System (PLSS) being developed in the early 1800s, a _township_ is typically a square area of land 6 miles on each side, containing 36 square _sections_ 1 mile on each side.  _Fractional sections_ accommodate irregular boundaries like rivers.

+So, despite the nearby label "MIAMI TWP", survey _township_ 02 05 MRS does not coincide with the governmental unit Miami Township.

 # The Miami Rivers Survey (MRS)
 Enter the survey defined between 2 similarly-named rivers.